Regulators map out first capital blueprint for insurers

 The initiative has been sought by the G20 group of leading economies and its Financial Stability Board task force.
 The G20 pledged at the height of the financial crisis to leave no part of the global financial system unsupervised.

-Yet insurers say they should not face same type of rules as banks, concerned they will face the same high costs that banks have.
+Yet insurers say they should not face same type of rules as banks.
+Insurers fear the same expensive fate.

 The Geneva Association of 90 chief executives from top insurers and reinsurers questioned the IAIS deadline and noted rules for the bank sector had evolved over an extended period.